 One option is to stand pat and maintain your ownership in the stock.
 In an optimal scenario, the company could negotiate a deal with its creditors under bankruptcy protection laws, reorganize and recover, and/or receive emergency funding from investors (or from the government, in rare instances, as was the case during the financial crisis for the banking and automobile industry).

-Regardless, stockholders may be asked by the court-appointed trustee to send back old stock in exchange for new shares.
-The trustee may send back fewer shares that are worth less than the old shares.
+Stockholders may be asked by the court-appointed trustee to exchange current stock holdings for new shares in the reorganized company.
+The trustee may send back new shares that have less proportional ownership in the reorganized company.
 The trustee will also inform existing shareholders of their new rights, and if anything is expected to be received from the company.

 For example, if a company's ticker symbol on a major exchange used to be "WXYZ," it may be listed on the OTCBB or Pink Sheets under "WXYZQ."
 If new shares have been issued, then the company could have multiple types of shares trading at the same time under different names and ticker symbols.

 In the case of General Motors, after it declared bankruptcy on June 1, 2009, the old shares were delisted from the NYSE on June 2.
-The original shares that were listed under the symbol GM began trading on the Pink Sheets/OTCBB as Motors Liquidation Company GMGMQ (the current ticker symbol for the old shares is MTLQU).
+The original shares that were listed under the symbol GM began trading on the OTCBB/Pink Sheets as Motors Liquidation Company GMGMQ (the current ticker symbol for the old shares is MTLQQ).
 A new entity was created on July 10, 2009—with the aid of the US government—to acquire the operational assets of the company.
 General Motors completed their IPO in 2010, and the new shares now trade under the original GM ticker symbol.

-Some risk-taking investors consider buying stocks of companies that have declared bankruptcy.
-The thinking here may be to a take a flier on ultra-cheap companies, potentially for pennies on the dollar compared with what it may have previously been worth—essentially, that the future post-reorganization value will exceed the currently depressed share price.
+Some investors with relatively high risk tolerance consider buying stocks of companies that have declared bankruptcy.
+The thinking here may be to take a flier on ultra-cheap companies, potentially for pennies on the dollar compared with what it may have previously been worth—essentially, that the future post-reorganization value will exceed the currently depressed share price.

 Investing in companies that are operating under any bankruptcy procedures is not a strategy that is advisable for individual investors, regardless of their ability to accept losses, given the significant probability of failure.
 In fact, even if a company can reorganize under bankruptcy laws and continue to operate, in many instances the creditors and lenders will become the new owners and the plan for reorganization will effectively cancel the existing shares—making them worthless.